hellos3b/discord-games/DiscordGames.md

 #### Rules

 Headband with slinky on, start leaning forward.
-Sling your head back and try to catch it on your forehead
+Sling your head back and try to catch it on your forehead.

+Scoring is combined time of both teammates

 ## 8. Marshmellow Launch